AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/delete-sol-cerberus-app.md

 ---

-Sol Cerberus APPs can be deleted **recovering the rent which was initially payed in SOL**.
+Sol Cerberus apps can be deleted **recovering the rent which was initially payed in SOL**.
 The [`solCerberus.deleteApp()`] method provided by the [JS SDK], supports the following params:

 {: .important }
-Please ensure to first remove all Roles and Rules within the APP to recover 100% of your SOL, otherwise you won't be able to delete the Rules and Roles after deleting the APP.
+Please ensure to first remove all Roles and Rules within the app to recover 100% of your SOL, otherwise you won't be able to delete the Rules and Roles after deleting the app.

 ## solCerberus.deleteApp()